Color Marketing Group: Color conferences

 On average, 400 members gather at CMG's semi-annual Conferences, to work with fellow professionals on producing a Color Mandate.
 Each Conference is a global forum for the exchange of non-competitive information on all phases of color marketing.

 Workshops held at CMG Conference mandate trends and their influences on design and color.
 These "influences" run the gamut from social issues to politics, the environment, the economy and cultural diversity.
 Colors are inter-industry related.
 As such, one industry influences another, causing color to be dynamic.

-While the end result of each semi-annual Conference is the development of a Color Forecast, a key part of these Conferences is the exchange and sharing of information that takes place among members.
+While the result of each semi-annual Conference is the development of a Color Forecast, a key part of these Conferences is the exchange and sharing of information that takes place among members.
 Knowing what forces and factors are influencing shifts in color directions, as seen through the eyes of their CMG colleagues, is as important to the Color Designer as the Forecast itself.